cookgb/KerrRingdown/README.md

 ---
 ## Build and Installing the Paclet

 The file __CreatePaclets.nb__ is included in the top level of the repository.
 It can be used to build the paclet from source.
+Once built, the paclet can be found in the source directory __KerrRindown/build__ with the name __KerrRindown-#.#.#.paclet__.
 Public releases will also be available containing pre-built versions of the KerrRingdown\` paclet which can be installed directly into your *Mathematica* installation.

 Paclet installation is accomplished by using the *Mathematica* function __PacletInstall__.